 You are required to complete annual Compliance training; Fraud, Waste and Abuse training; as well as any specialized training in your department or area.
-You must review and be familiar with the Code of Ethics and Business Conduct and abide by it.
-The online Codebook Acknowledgement Form on the Compliance and Ethics website and the training transcript on Connect are methods used to ensure associates become familiar with the information in the Code of Ethics and Business Conduct.
+You must review and be familiar with the Codebook and abide by it.
+The online Codebook Acknowledgement Form on the Compliance and Ethics website and the training transcript in the HUB are methods used to ensure associates become familiar with the information in the Code of Ethics and Business Conduct.